Working Papers

 (with Joshua Dean and Gabriel Kreindler)

-Growing cities in low- and middle-income countries offer increased market access, yet taking advantage of urban opportunities requires that residents explore their surroundings.
-This is not always the case.
-In a sample of 800 casual workers in Nairobi, the median person commutes 7.8 km but has never been to half the neighborhoods at most 75 minutes from where they live.
-We next study the barriers to exploring urban locations.
-We offer short-term employment to workers in our sample and experimentally induce familiarity by training participants in either familiar or unfamiliar locations.
-We measure willingness to work in different locations across the city.
-Participants need to be paid more to work in a neighborhood that is unfamiliar at baseline.
-The premium is equivalent to 3.5 km of distance or to 108 Ksh (22% of the median daily wage), and this is fully offset after one visit.
-Participant beliefs about labor market opportunities and safety in unfamiliar neighborhoods are initially worse on average, but converge after one visit.
-We find little evidence that risk aversion can explain these results.
-We use additional job choice elicitation methods to show that participants only partially anticipate that one visit will eliminate the familiarity premium, and to show that unfamiliar neighborhoods are less “top of mind.”
-Participants return on their own to the unfamiliar neighborhoods where they were trained to search for work and for other non-work reasons, and they are more likely to show up for a different paid opportunity 2-4 months after the intervention.
+Growing cities in low- and middle-income countries offer increased market access, yet taking advantage of urban opportunities requires that residents explore unfamiliar surroundings.
+We study urban exploration in a sample of 800 casual workers in Nairobi.
+The median person commutes 7.8 km but has never been to half the neighborhoods within 75 minutes from where they live.
+To quantify preferences for familiar locations, we offer short-term employment and experimentally induce familiarity by training participants in either familiar or unfamiliar locations.
+Participants are willing to travel 3.5 km further or take a pay cut worth 22% of the median daily wage to work in a familiar location.
+This familiarity premium is fully offset after one visit to an unfamiliar neighborhood.
+These effects persist for a different paid opportunity 2-4 months after the intervention, and participants report visiting training neighborhoods outside our study.
+Our results are consistent with unfamiliarity making people view neighborhoods more negatively, and we find little evidence that navigation costs or exploration risk can explain these results.
+We use additional job choice elicitation methods to demonstrate two further barriers to exploration.
+We show that participants only partially anticipate that one visit will eliminate the familiarity premium, and that participants are less likely to consider unfamiliar neighborhoods as locations to visit.
 Our results suggest that one-time exploration frictions are an important component of urban mobility costs in cities like Nairobi.

 Nudging Parents out the Door: The Impacts of Parental Encouragement on School Choice and Test Scores